ryanmorrison/bayesian_network/README.md

 ### 4-bayesian_network_construct.R ###

 This script is used to build and Bayesian network used to infer recruitment potential.
-Conditional probabilies for each node are populated using results from the "2-hydrology_processing.R" and "3-scenario_processing.R" scripts.
+Conditional probabilities for each node are populated using results from the "2-hydrology_processing.R" and "3-scenario_processing.R" scripts.

 ### 5a-implement_existing.R ###

 This script is used to implement the Bayesian network using existing conditions.
-The BN is implemented on a cell-by-cell basis and instantied with evidence based on existing conditions.
+The BN is implemented on a cell-by-cell basis and instantiated with evidence based on existing conditions.

 ### 5b-implement_scenario1.R ###